-The Co-Curricular Music Program is self-funding.
-The 2023 costs for annual membership in the Co-Curricular Music Program is \$500 per year for the first instrumental ensemble, \$300 for choirs, \$100 for any additional ensemble/s and participation in a choir is free if you are part of an instrumental ensemble.
+The Co-Curricular Music Program is selffunding.
+The 2025 costs for annual membership in the Co-Curricular Music Program is \$500 per year for the first instrumental ensemble, \$300 for choirs, \$100 for any additional ensemble/s.
 Fees cover the cost of conductors, music, equipment and entry into competitions and festivals.